Gaganshuyadav/CollaborativeCodeEditor/readme.md

 1. Open the application in your browser.
 2. Create or join a room using the provided Room ID.
 3. Start coding!
 Changes made by any user will be reflected in real-time for all users in the room.
+4. Select the programming language you want to use for coding.

 ## Code Structure